BarryCarlyon/twitch_misc/eventsub/websockets/web/activity_feed/README.md

 Specifically how to collect sub bombs (aka Community Gifts) into their groupings.

+Note the use of trim in the processName function, some users can have a space in their display name (at the end) Or in the middle such as `Riot Games` but you are not likely to see middle space names in the data.

 ## Running the example

 This is so rough that you need to upload it somewhere or know how to start a WebServer on 127.0.0.1 port 80 locally